PouyaEsmaili/ChatApplication/README.md

 ### json.h
-It contains 2 sets of functions for creating a JSON object or parse a JSON string.
+It contains 2 sets of functions for creating a JSON object or parse a JSON string (One set with `cJSON` and another set without `cJSON`).
 The names of the functions are clear so there is no need for explanation.

 ### file.h
 It has the following functions to work with files: